 In a similar manner I considered both the DS1307 and DS3231 RTCs.
 As the ambient temperature can affect the DS1307, I settled on the DS3231.
 Although the DS1307 can optionally be used.
 In a variety of tests comparing RTCs in relation to drift (i.e., getting the time wrong), the DS3231 came out as being more accurate, but the difference in using either sensor is not that great.

 Of course, if you can easily connect to the internet in your project, you can download time directly and so you do not need a real time clock.
 However, this project assumes an easy internet connection is not available, and is designed to work without one.

-If you are using a “wall wart” extra power consumption may not be of overwhelming importance, but if you are powering the display from a battery it likely is, as reduced power consumption will extend a battery’s life.
+If you are using a “wall wart” extra power consumption may not be of overwhelming importance.
+However, if you are powering the display from a battery reduced power consumption will extend the battery’s life.
 Thus, this Instructable and the sketch below provides a way, using the “Left” button on the LCD shield, to toggle the backlight on and off to reduce power consumption.